Statistical mechanics from quantum envariance and exchange symmetry: Review the principle of Envariance

 The swap on $E$ has restored the original \textit{global state} without touching $S$.
 Therefore, the state $|\Psi_{SE}\rangle$ is envariant under the spin-flip operation $U_S$ \cite{deffner2016,zurek2003,sebastian2019book}.

-\paragraph*{Implication for Probabilities.} The fact that the states $|\uparrow\rangle_S$ and $|\downarrow\rangle_S$ can be swapped by a transformation that leaves the global state invariant implies that any measurement on the system must assign equal probability to these two outcomes.
-The local probabilities of the swapped states are both exchanged and unchanged, hence they must be equal.
-This provides a fundamental justification for the principle of \textit{equal a priori} probabilities \cite{deffner2016,boltzmann1896,gibbs1902}.
-Recent developments in decoherence and quantum Darwinism~\cite{zurek2018quantumdarwinismreview,korbicz2021quantumdarwinism,busch2016quantumreality,zurek2023quantumdarwinism} strengthen this interpretation of statistical mechanics as a theory of emergent classicality.
+\paragraph*{Implication for Probabilities.} The fact that the states $|\uparrow\rangle_S$ and $|\downarrow\rangle_S$ can be swapped by a transformation that leaves the global state invariant implies that any measurement on the system must assign equal probability to these two outcomes within the maximally entangled equilibrium scenario considered here.
+The local probabilities of the swapped states are exchanged by $U_S$ but restored by $U_E$, leaving all observable properties of the reduced state invariant; hence the probabilities associated with these outcomes must be equal.
+This provides a symmetry-based justification for the principle of \textit{equal a priori} probabilities in the microcanonical ensemble \cite{deffner2016,boltzmann1896,gibbs1902}.
+Recent developments in decoherence and quantum Darwinism \cite{zurek2018quantumdarwinismreview,korbicz2021quantumdarwinism, busch2016quantumreality,zurek2023quantumdarwinism} further support this interpretation of statistical mechanics as a theory of emergent classicality.

+Before proceeding further with our reconstruction of statistical mechanics based on envariance, it is useful to briefly emphasize the central idea following in the footsteps of Zurek, Popescu and Deffner~\cite{zurek2003,popescu2006,deffner2016}.
+Traditional derivations of the microcanonical, canonical, and grand canonical equilibrium have typically invoked concepts such as probability, ergodicity, ensembles, randomness, and the principle of indifference.
+Yet, within the framework of statistical physics, these notions are not always defined with complete mathematical rigor..
+Historically, pioneers such as Maxwell and Boltzmann grappled with these conceptual challenges~\cite{Maxwell1871TheoryOfHeat,Maxwell1890ScientificPapers,boltzmann1896}.
+The modern formal structure of statistical mechanics was primarily due to Gibbs, who adopted a probabilistic framework without directly resolving these foundational issues~\cite{gibbs1902}.

+By contrast, present approach relies solely on a quantum symmetry arising from entanglement --- namely, envariance.
+In this way, we provide a reformulation of the fundamental principles of statistical mechanics within a purely quantum-mechanical framework.